martencassel/terraform-ee/README.md

 ```
 # Features

-* Ansible free
 * Installs a license file in the files folder.
-* Can provision and join ucp managers, windows workers and linux workers.
+* Can provision and join ucp managers, windows ucp workers and linux ucp workers.
 * Can provision one DTR instance.
 * After cluster setup (on macos) the self-signed CA Root ceritificate is installed to the local keychain.